 “The reason people can’t seem to change is because there are emotions stored in the body that haven’t been brought into consciousness or awareness that drive the behavior,” she said.

-A holistic counselor, with a private practice in East Greenwich, Rhode Island, called Body, Mind and Grace, Dulude graduated from RIC in 1997 with a master’s degree in counseling, with a concentration in agency counseling, then worked at mental health agencies.
+A holistic counselor, with a private practice in East Greenwich, Rhode Island, called Body, Mind and Grace, Dulude graduated from RIC in 1997 with an M.S. in clinical mental health counseling, with a concentration in agency counseling, then worked at mental health agencies.
 After seven years of practice, she found it almost impossible to bring about lasting change in a person’s life through cognitive behavioral therapy alone (therapy that focuses on changing patterns of thinking).

 “Teaching someone how to think positively or reframe their thoughts and beliefs isn’t enough,” she said.
 “The entire body must be brought into therapy.”